murilodepa/Expense-Control-MIPS/README.md

 ## Project Description

    * In this project was proposed for the group carry out an expense control in Assembly-MIPS, the program must to :
-* 1) Register an expense: record data of an expense, contains the minimun informations:  data (day, month and year in numeric format), category (type of expense defined by the user with at most 15 characters) and amount spend in "real".
-Wich expense register must own one field called id (single numeric identifier), inicialized with the amount 1 and incrementing automatically in every new expense recorded.
+* 1) Register an expense: record data of an expense, contains the minimun informations:  data (day, month and year in numeric format), category (type of expense defined by the user with at most 15 characters) and amount spent in "real".
+Each expense register must own one field called id (single numeric identifier), inicialized with the amount 1 and incrementing automatically in every new expense recorded.
 * 2) List of expense: display all the expenses recorded.
 * 3) Delete an expense: delete by selecting the id.
 * 4) Display month's expense: based in the data from all the expenses recorded, display the amount in each month.